atomicdata-dev/atomic-server/browser/svelte/README.md

 </script>
 ```

-However this resource does not update when some of its data changes somewhere else in your app.
+However, this resource does not update when some of its data changes somewhere else in your app.
 That's where the `getResource` and `getValue` functions come in handy.

-To get a value and display it in your component we first retrieve (or create) a resource from the store with `getResource` and then get it's value with `getValue`.
+To get a value and display it in your component we first retrieve (or create) a resource from the store with `getResource` and then get its value with `getValue`.

 ```html
 // Some random component.svelte